Escazu, Costa Rica

 What do expats in Escazu appreciate most about the local culture?

-"Expats in Escazu appreciate the relaxed and friendly atmosphere, the beautiful weather, the abundant nature and wildlife, the sense of safety, the excellent restaurants, plentiful shopping venues, the great variety of outdoor activities, and the appreciation for art, music, and culture," wrote a member in Escazu.
+"Expats in Escazu appreciate the relaxed and friendly atmosphere, the beautiful weather, the abundant nature and wildlife, the sense of safety, the excellent restaurants, plentiful shopping venues, the great variety of outdoor activities, and the appreciation for art, music, and culture," wrote one member in Escazu.

 What do expats find most challenging?

 "Living in a foreign country can be difficult for expats, as they must adjust to a new culture, new language, different customs, a different climate, and more.
 Finding housing, transportation, and establishing a social network can be a challenge in the beginning.
 Navigating local bureaucracy, especially in terms of getting the appropriate permits and visas to stay in the country is often complicated.
 Additionally, the cultural nuances and traditions of the new country can be difficult to learn and adhere to.
-Expats may struggle to acclimate to the new environment, especially if their social network is limited, leading to loneliness and culture shock," said one expat in Escazu.
+Expats may struggle to acclimate to the new environment, especially if their social network is limited, leading to loneliness and culture shock," wrote one member in Escazu.

 Is there a lot of crime in Escazu?